 The economic slowdown has increased demand for loss mitigation actions, including but not limited to loan modifications and other types of mortgage assistance.
 The Helping Families Save Their Home Act of 2009 expanded the authority to use FHA loss mitigation actions to assist defaulted FHA borrowers in avoiding foreclosure, to include those borrowers facing "imminent default" as defined by the HUD Secretary.
-Therefore, OIG plans to increase efforts in external audits of servicers and internal audits of HUD's activities in loan modifications.
+The U.S. Department of the Treasury and HUD have extended the Obama Administration's Making Home Affordable Program through December 31, 2015.
+The new deadline was determined in coordination with the Federal Housing Finance Agency to align with extended deadlines for the Home Affordable Refinance Program and the Streamlined Modification Initiative for homeowners with loans owned or guaranteed by the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation.
+Therefore, OIG plans to increase its efforts in external audits of servicers and internal audits of HUD's activities in loan mitigation activities.

-Further, as millions of homeowners struggle with foreclosures, evidence has surfaced suggesting that banks have employed "robosigners" to sign documents, thereby facilitating the foreclosure process without having actual knowledge of the individual cases.
+Further, as millions of homeowners struggled with foreclosures, evidence surfaced that banks employed "robosigners" to sign documents, thereby facilitating the foreclosure process without having actual knowledge of the individual cases.
 In response to allegations regarding robosigning, in October 2010, HUD OIG initiated a review of the foreclosure practices of five of the largest FHA lenders to determine whether the selected FHA servicers complied with applicable foreclosure procedures for signing and notarizing judgment affidavits when processing foreclosures on FHA-insured loans.
-The analyses and results of our reviews were provided to the U.S. Department of Justice for possible civil action.
-On February 9, 2012, the U.S. Department of Justice and 49 State attorneys general announced a settlement of \$25 billion with 5 mortgage servicers for their reported violations of foreclosure requirements.
+The analyses and results of our reviews were provided to the U.S. Department of Justice for civil action.
+On February 9, 2012, the U.S. Department of Justice and 49 State attorneys general announced a settlement of \$25 billion with the 5 mortgage servicers for their reported violations of foreclosure requirements.
 On March 12, 2012, the Federal Government and State attorneys general filed consent judgments with the five mortgage servicers to resolve violations of State and Federal law as a result of our analyses and reviews.
 The consent judgments included more than \$20 billion, collectively, in consumer relief activities and a Federal payment settlement amount of more than \$684 million.
 The funds would be used for (1) losses incurred to FHA's capital reserve account and the Veterans Housing Benefit Program Fund or as otherwise directed by the U.S. Department of Veterans Affairs and the U.S. Department of Agriculture's Rural Housing Service and (2) the resolution of qui tam actions.